 It is the ordinary people — plain, weak, lowly, the ‘despised’ of this world, — whom Father chooses.
-We are His chosen, earthen vessels, created for His pleasure!
+We are His precious, chosen, earthen vessels, created for His pleasure!
 We are of great value to our Heavenly Father.
-With His help and strength, we can do what we can, and ‘fight the good fight of faith!’
+With His help and strength, we can do what He bids us to do, and ‘fight the good fight of faith!’

-Let us therefore, take up the faith and good courage we have, and determine to DO what pleases Father, by doing what we can:
+Let us therefore, take up our good courage and the faith we have, and determine to DO what pleases Father, by doing what we can:

-Be of good courage, and He shall strengthen your heart, all ye that hope in Yahuwah [the LORD].
+Be of good courage, and He shall strengthen your heart, all you that hope in Yahuwah [the LORD].
 (Psalms 31:24)

-Let us not despise our weak and frail efforts at walking with the Saviour!
-As followers of Messiah, He is with us, and is living within us!
-He is our precious treasure!
-And we are His chosen [earthen] vessels of honour and mercy (Romans 9:21-23).
+Let us not despise our weak and frail efforts of walking with the Saviour!
+As followers of Messiah, He is with us!
+He is our precious treasure within us!
+And we are His chosen [earthen] vessels of honour and mercy (see Romans 9:21-23).
 He will not fail us nor forsake us!

-Yahuwah’s grace is plenteous, supplying us with the necessary enablement and strength, and thus the obedience, for producing the fruits of His righteousness:
+Yahuwah’s grace is plenteous, supplying us with the necessary enablement and strength, and thereby the obedience, for producing the fruits of His righteousness:

 … they which receive abundance of grace and of the gift of righteousness, shall reign in life by one, Yahushua Messiah.
 (Romans 5:17b)

-For we are His workmanship, created in Messiah Yahushua unto good works, which God hath before ordained that we should walk in them.
+For we are His workmanship, created in Messiah Yahushua unto good works, which God has before ordained that we should walk in them.
 (Ephesians 2:10)

 … Being filled with the fruits of righteousness, which are by Yahushua Messiah, unto the glory and praise of God.
 (Philippians 1:11)

 So let us do what we can for our loving Saviour, no matter how small or insignificant it may seem.
-God knows what He is doing, and He chooses the ordinary, the weak, the humble, and the lowly, to confound the things that are mighty.
+God knows what He is doing.
+He chooses the ordinary, the weak, the humble, to confound the things that are mighty.

 Yahuwah delights in our heart’s desire to walk in faithful obedience to Him, even if what we do seems small and lowly (Ecclessiastes 9:10).

-If we seek to love, honour, and obey Yahuwah in all we do, trusting in His loving attention and care, then His grace abounds and His strength is made perfect, in us!
-(2Corinthians 9:8; 12:9)
+If we seek to love, honour, and obey Yahuwah and His Word in all we do, trusting His loving care for us, then His grace abounds, and His strength is made perfect in us!
+(2Corinthians 9:8; 2Corinthians 12:9)

-He has chosen weak, earthen vessels to fulfill His purposes (Daniel 11:32b), because . . . when we are weak, He is strong on our behalf.
+Therefore, take heart Dear Saint, because . . . when we are weak, He is strong on our behalf!